How does this company make money?

 What does this company depend on?

-The mechanism depends on Yangtze River water flow rights and reservoir operating permits from Chinese water authorities; Francis and Kaplan turbines (two turbine types designed for high-head dam installations); State Grid Corporation transmission infrastructure connecting Three Gorges output to eastern China load centres; flood-control coordination with upstream Yangtze basin dam operators; and sediment management systems that prevent river silt from damaging the turbines.
+The company cannot run without Yangtze River water flow rights and reservoir operating permits from Chinese water authorities.
+It relies on Francis and Kaplan turbine systems built specifically for high-head dam installations.
+State Grid Corporation's transmission infrastructure carries the electricity to eastern China load centers.
+Upstream Yangtze basin dam operators must coordinate flood releases.
+And sediment management systems have to keep river silt from damaging the turbines.

 Who depends on this company?

-State Grid Corporation's eastern China transmission system would lose baseload capacity during peak demand periods if generation stopped.
-The Yangtze River navigation system depends on dam-controlled water levels to run coordinated lock operations and would lose that function if the dam ceased managing releases.
-Industrial clusters in Hubei and downstream provinces would face power shortages during seasonal demand peaks, periods when alternative generation sources cannot fully substitute for the scale of hydroelectric output the dam provides.
+State Grid Corporation's eastern China transmission system would lose large-scale baseload power during peak demand periods if generation stopped, and it cannot quickly replace that volume from other sources.
+The Yangtze River navigation system would lose the coordinated water levels that keep the locks operating for cargo ships.
+Industrial clusters in Hubei and downstream provinces would face power shortages during seasonal demand peaks when other generation sources cannot fill the gap.

 How does this company scale?